 Took me about 5 seconds to find this article, which explains to anyone how to change your DNS servers, therefore bypassing OpenDNS.

 Gargoyle Router Solution

 It was time to get clever.
 I did lots of research and was very impressed with what I read about Gargoyle.
 All I had to do was buy a compatible router, flash it with the Gargoyle firmware and there it was, all the monitoring, tracking I would ever need.

-Plus of course it had bandwidth control which was of huge interest to me as at that point I was on a 80GB plan.
+Plus of course, it had bandwidth control which was of huge interest to me as at that point I was on an 80GB plan.

 I figured I would give each kid a 10GB block of data, and then sell them more if they did their chores, extra jobs etc. The new currency right?

 Wrong, it was too hard to keep track of.
 Often they would blow it all on YouTube and then complain that they couldn’t do their homework.

 Pros of Gargoyle Routers

 - Not the most user friendly interface